Propagation of chaos for a General Balls into Bins dynamics: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:cbp} we define the GRBB process and the nonlinear process, we then prove the theorem on quantitative propagation of chaos.
-In Section~\ref{sec:app} we apply, using couplings and \emph{Pólya urn} techniques, Theorem~\ref{teo:mai} to three cases of the GRBB process depending on different choices of the reassignment rule: Fermi-Dirac, Maxwell-Boltzmann and Bose-Einstein statistics.
+In Section~\ref{sec:app} we apply Theorem~\ref{teo:mai} to three cases of the GRBB process depending on different choices of the reassignment rule: Fermi-Dirac, Maxwell-Boltzmann and Bose-Einstein statistics.
+The results of this section are mainly obtained by coupling arguments.
+We give here also a mixing time bound for the process with Fermi-Dirac reassignment rule, while the analogous problem for the Maxwell-Boltzmann reassignment rule is contained in \cite{Ca:Po:1}.
+In the last section we study the long time behavior of the nonlinear process.